 Be The Change – September to December

 Schools, parishes, children’s and youth groups are invited to take part in Be the Change days during the autumn term.
-Hold a Carbon-Free Day, a Speak-Out day (to share messages for the leaders at COP26), a Plastic-Free Day and Be Glitter-Free for Christmas (to reduce microplastic pollution).
-The actions taken and messages for COP26 will shared, shining a spotlight on responses to the climate and environment crises.
+Hold a Be Carbon Free day, a Be Vocal day (to share messages for the leaders at COP26), a Be Plastic Free day and Be Glitter Free for Christmas (to reduce microplastic pollution).
+The actions taken and messages for leaders will shared, shining a spotlight on responses to the climate and environment crises.
 We’ll also open an Ideas Bank to collect lesson and session plans on environmental and climate issues, to be shared to inspire other teachers and group leaders.
-More details to come.

 YCCN Relay to COP26 – passed through our diocese in July and August